 - Flour.
-To give the chicken a light crust on its exterior, thicken the sauce, and help lock in moisture.
+Gives the chicken a light crust on its exterior, thickens the sauce, and helps lock in moisture.

 - Butter.
 A chicken piccata necessity.
 Cooking the chicken in butter and adding it to the sauce makes this simple recipe irresistible.
-To make this a more healthy chicken piccata recipe, I found I could use less than many traditional piccata recipes and still have excellent results.
+To make this a healthy chicken piccata recipe, I found I could use just a few tablespoons of butter (which is less than many traditional chicken piccata recipes) and still have excellent results.

 - Shallot.
-Once cooked, the shallot becomes helps build flavor for the sauce.
-You also could use a finely chopped sweet onion.
+Once cooked, the shallots help build flavor for the sauce.

 - Capers.
 The final ingredient that makes the piccata sauce pop.
 They’re delightfully salty and briny!